-The Accounting Specialization is designed to prepare students to enter a variety of accounting careers.
+The accounting specialization prepares students to enter a variety of accounting careers.
 The program consists of six required courses designed to provide students with the knowledge and skills generally expected of all entry-level accountants.
 Students have the opportunity to select electives that lead to their choice of careers.
-Recommended elective courses are provided for career paths in Public Accounting, Government Accounting, Corporate Accounting, Accounting with Information Systems and Accounting with Finance.
+Recommended elective courses are provided for career paths in public accounting, government accounting, corporate accounting, accounting with information systems and accounting with finance.